Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

 ### Putting their new awareness into action, the hero conquers the bad guys

-* The hero overcomes the problems they were facing with the help of their newly discovered truth.
+* The hero overcomes the problems they're facing with the help of their newly discovered truth.

 * Five distinct sub-beats: